osmosis-labs/osmosis-frontend/packages/web/e2e/README.md

 Tests can be executed locally in a browser by changing `headless: true` to `headless: false`.

-In CI secrets frontend test privet key is referenced as:
+In CI secrets frontend test private key is referenced as:
 TEST_PRIVATE_KEY for `osmo1ka7q9tykdundaanr07taz3zpt5k72c0ut5r4xa`

 Frontend e2e test wallet must contain following tokens: